1. Write the text you want in the box.

 If you're wondering how this works, here's the story: there are more than 120,000 symbols in the Unicode standard.
 The normal alphabet is 26 characters, and the numbers occupy an additional 10, plus score and all that, and in total, your keyboard probably has a maximum of about one hundred symbols.
 These are the most common symbols that are used, so it makes sense to put them all on the keyboard, there is a limited amount of space.
 But there are more than one hundred thousand more!
 So how do you "write" these other symbols if they are not on your keyboard?
 Well, you can not, but you can get them in web pages like this one!

-So, among those 100k characters, there are many that are seem to our normal alphanumeric characters on your keyboard.
-In fact, some of these characters are only bold, italic or cursive versions of the Latin alphabet, or other versions, designed in some particular way.
-Many of these special letters were introduced to help mathematical researchers to express more clearly the different abstract mathematical objects in their equations.
+So, among those 100k characters, there are many that are seem our alphanumeric characters normal on your keyboard.
+In fact, some of these characters are only bold, italic or italic versions of the Latin alphabet, or other versions, designed in some particular way.
+Many of these special letters were introduced to help mathematical researchers express more clearly the different abstract mathematical objects in their equations.

 So now you know a little about how this special text came about.
 Could we simply call these special characters "special sources"?
 Well, technically, no. A font is something that is designed to change the visual appearance of each Unicode character.
 Therefore, if you copy and paste the characters, the font does not appear for the trip.
 Font files are specific to a particular web page, while the characters / glyphs / symbols themselves can be copied and pasted between websites.